systemjs/systemjs/docs/resolution-algorithm.md

   or destination mapping which is package-relative, and secondly, package maps can use conditional objects to allow conditional package resolutions.
 When package maps map to a plain name, that name itself will run through the full resolution algorithm so that package map can chain with global map.
-Double mapping of package map itself is impossible.
+A "." target in package map is allowed to reference the package itself.

 1. Let _packageMap_ be the value of _SystemJS.packages[packageURL].map_
 1. If _packageMap_ is _undefined_ then,